 PARENT SUMMARY SHEETS 2018-2019 TERM 3

-To keep parents informed, teachers send home the first two sheets for each term’s theme which gives detailed information about the learning the children will be engaged in and ways that parents can support at home.
-Prospectus have a range of linked homework activities called POWer projects which enable children and families to get involved with learning and which we celebrate in school through displays, certificates and celebration assemblies.
+To keep parents informed, teachers send home the themed overviews which give detailed information about the learning the children will be engaged in and ways that parents can support at home.
 In addition to the curriculum we also send home plenty of information about the wider curriculum: forest school, visits, special events and assemblies, curriculum drivers and learning skills and how these important aspects of learning integrate into the curriculum as a whole.

 At Little Stoke we use Letters and Sounds and Phonics Play to support the delivery of our high quality, flexible learning programme.
 This gives our pupils the phonics building blocks they need at an early age to develop reading skills.
 Please do go along and take a look at the resources on the Phonics Play website.